Chart Color Schemes

 Wheeler Heights's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Wheeler Heights demonstrates excellent health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was exceptionally high at approximately 64% of the total population (2,011 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Wheeler Heights shows excellent health outcomes according to AreaSearch's evaluation.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 64% of the total population (2,011 people), compared to 59.9% in Greater Sydney and 55.7% nationally.

-The most common medical conditions were mental health issues and asthma, affecting 6.2 and 6.1% of residents respectively.
-76.6% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-As of the assessment, 15.3% of residents were aged 65 and over (482 people).
-Health outcomes among seniors were particularly strong, aligning with national rankings for the general population.
+The most prevalent conditions are mental health issues (6.2%) and asthma (6.1%).
+A majority, 76.6%, report being completely free of medical ailments, compared to 74.6% in Greater Sydney.
+Wheeler Heights has 15.3% residents aged 65 and over (482 people).
+Senior health outcomes align with national rankings, similar to the general population.

 Frequently Asked Questions - Health